Rylie Ann Taylor

 Lindsay Cummings - Owner, Co-Founder, Head of Music

-Lindsay Cummings is a Chicago actor, singer, music director, and teaching artist.
+Lindsay Cummings is a sought-after voice instructor, teaching artist and musician.
 She holds a Bachelor of Music in Vocal Performance and a Bachelor of Arts in Theater from the University of Wisconsin-Green Bay, and a Master of Musical Theatre and Opera Performance from Arizona State University.
 She’s worked in theatre and television throughout the country, but teaching young artists has always been her passion.
 Lindsay has been seen on stages from L.A. to New York City working in musical theatre and television, and as a vocal coach for "The Voice."
-For the last six years, she's been a professor of Musical Theatre Voice at North Central College and most recently at Roosevelt University's CCPA.
-She is also on the board of The National Association of Teachers of Singing.
+She is currently a professor of Musical Theatre Voice at Roosevelt University's Chicago College of Performing Arts, and Loyola University, Chicago.
+She is one of the founders of Downstage Arts, and is also the President-Elect of The National Association of Teachers of Singing, Chicago Chapter.

 Tanner Bradshaw - Co-Founder, Head of Acting